-WS-Addressing [31] is a simple specification from IBM and Microsoft that virtualizes addressing and is also proposed for use in other specifications, including WSRF [32].
+WS-Addressing [33] is a simple specification proposed by IBM and Microsoft that virtualizes addressing and is also proposed for use in other specifications, including WSRF [34].
 It allows "end-point references" to be defined independently of the transport protocol.
 We believe that this is an important capability for building Grids.
-However, a competing proposal, WS-MessageDelivery [33], from Oracle, Sun and others, offers a richer set of features than WS-Addressing.
-These include the interesting concept of "abstract message delivery properties" defined in a broad context including non-SOAP transport.
+However, WS-Addressing has not yet been submitted to a standards body and a competing proposal, WS-MessageDelivery [35], from Oracle, Sun and others, has been submitted to W3C and offers a richer set of features than WS-Addressing.
+These features include the interesting concept of "abstract message delivery properties" defined in a broad context including non-SOAP transport.
 The proposal also includes many "message exchange patterns" and allows scenarios where multiple protocols are needed to transport messages between two end-points.
 The latter is often needed to support the interaction between mobile clients (PDA) and Web Services.

-Since we need the capability of virtualizing addresses, we provisionally adopt WS-Addressing for inclusion in WS-I+, since it is much simpler than WS-MessageDelivery yet still offers useful functionality for building Grids.
-WS-Addressing is also used in WSRF and using it will help integration with future Globus GT4 releases and other WSRF-based solutions.
+Since we need the capability of virtualizing addresses, we will provisionally adopt WS-Addressing for inclusion in WS-I+, since it is much simpler than WS-MessageDelivery yet still offers useful functionality for building Grids.
+Although WS-Addressing is not undergoing a formal standards process, it is used in WSRF and we believe that adopting it in WS-I+ will help integration with future Globus GT4 releases and other WSRF-based solutions.
 Nevertheless, a study of the rich features of WS-MessageDelivery will be useful, especially since the e-Science community needs standards for high performance transport between Web Services and clients.
+We hope that a resolution of the present WS-Addressing/WS-MessageDelivery standoff will take place in the near future.